tensara/tensara-cli/README.md

 # CLI for Tensara submissions (Beta)

 Currently in beta.
-If you would like to test it, go to modal.com and spin up an endpoint using the tensara/engine/python_engine.py file.
+If you would like to test it, go to modal.com and spin up an endpoint using the cli-engine repository.
 Put that endpoint in a .env file (see example) and you should be able to run the checker and benchmark

 ## Usage (for development)